 Career Development Support Making a Lasting Impact

-The Republic Bank Foundation Institute for Career Development & Graduate School Planning (ICG) at Thomas More University creates a lasting impact on the lives of the students it serves.
-Dedicated to empowering students on their career development journey, the ICG offers training and support for a range of job-seeking skills, such as interviewing and resume writing, provides graduate school advising, and connects students with experiential learning opportunities, including internships, co-ops, and full-time employment opportunities.
+The Republic Bank Foundation Institute for Career Development & Graduate School Planning (ICG) at Thomas More University empowers students through career development resources and support.
+The ICG offers training for a range of job-seeking skills, such as interviewing and resume writing, provides graduate school advising, and connects students to experiential learning opportunities, such as internships and co-ops, and full-time employment opportunities.

 Tyrice Walker ’21 recalls that his involvement with the ICG began as an accident – or more so, an act of kindness.
 Shortly after transferring to Thomas More as a sophomore, Tyrice says one day he noticed a woman struggling outside of the cafeteria.
 “She had this huge, long folding table,” Walker says, adding, with a laugh, “It did not look like a winnable scenario.”